 Yates Center is a very small city located in the state of Kansas.
 With a population of 1,331 people and two constituent neighborhoods, Yates Center is the 158th largest community in Kansas.
 Much of the housing stock in Yates Center was built prior to World War II, making it one of the older and more historic cities in the country.

-Because occupations involving physical labor dominate the local economy, Yates Center is generally considered to be a blue-collar town.
-36.04% of the Yates Center workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Yates Center is a city of sales and office workers, transportation and shipping workers, and service providers.
-There are especially a lot of people living in Yates Center who work in office and administrative support (17.53%), teaching (8.44%), and management occupations (6.82%).
+When you are in Yates Center, you'll notice that it is more blue-collar than most other communities in America.
+38.33% of Yates Center’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Yates Center is a city of transportation and shipping workers, service providers, and sales and office workers.
+There are especially a lot of people living in Yates Center who work in office and administrative support (14.20%), teaching (8.20%), and management occupations (8.04%).

-Being a small city, Yates Center does not have a public transit system used by locals to get to and from work.
+Yates Center is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Yates Center in 2010 was $24,779, which is upper middle income relative to Kansas, and middle income relative to the rest of the US.
-This equates to an annual income of $99,116 for a family of four.
+The per capita income in Yates Center in 2010 was $23,635, which is middle income relative to Kansas and the nation.
+This equates to an annual income of $94,540 for a family of four.
 However, Yates Center contains both very wealthy and poor people as well.

 The most common language spoken in Yates Center is English.
-Other important languages spoken here include Spanish and Portuguese.
+Other important languages spoken here include Spanish and German.